ssorj/quiver/README.md

       rhea [javascript]               Client mode only at the moment vertx-proton                    Client mode only

-### quiver-launch
+### `quiver-launch`

-`quiver-launch` starts sender-receiver pairs.
-Each sender or receiver is an invocation of the `quiver` command.
-Arguments not processed by `quiver-launch` are passed to `quiver`.
+This command starts sender-receiver pairs.
+Each sender or receiver is an invocation of the `quiver-arrow` command.
+Arguments not processed by `quiver-launch` are passed to `quiver-arrow`.

     usage: quiver-launch [-h] [--pairs COUNT] [--senders COUNT] [--receivers COUNT] ADDRESS

-    Launch quiver senders and receivers
+    Launch Quiver senders and receivers

-    Arguments not processed by quiver-launch are passed to the 'quiver' command.
-See the output of 'quiver --help'.
+    Arguments not processed by 'quiver-launch' are passed to the 'quiver-arrow' command.
+See the output of 'quiver-arrow --help'.

     positional arguments:
       ADDRESS            The location of a message queue